 Shipping Stuff Home

-There are a number of shipping companies with outlets in the market, and most can be found in the annex on Khampheng Phet II Road.
-Small items are probably best packed in luggage, but larger items can be shipped by boat to anywhere in the world.
+There are a number of shipping companies with outlets in the market, and most can be found in the annex on Kamphaeng Phet II Road.
+Small items are probably best packed in luggage, but larger items can be shipped by a company like DHL to anywhere in the world.

 Eating and Drinking